 Ricciardelli, L. A., McCabe, M. P., Ball, K., & Mellor, D. (2004).
 Sociocultural influences on body image concerns and body change strategic among indigenous and non-indigenous Australian adolescent girls and boys.
 Sex Roles, 51(11), 731-741.

 Abstract: Sociocultural messages about the ideal body build have been studied predominantly among White adolescent girls.
 In the current study we examined the relationships between perceived sociocultural influences, body image concerns, and body change strategies among 47 (22 boys and 25 girls) Indigenous Australian adolescents.
 These relationships were compared to those from 47 non-Indigenous adolescents (predominantly from an Anglo-Saxon background), who were matched on gender, age, and school grade.
+In the center of the study - a stereotypical, idealized body, read more about the canon of the body in culture in prime essays, in this case you will be able to objectively evaluate the objects and subjects of the study.
 Overall, the sociocultural influences were found to be associated with body image concerns and body change strategies among both cultural groups.
 The only exception was that the sociocultural influences were not associated with the Indigenous girls' levels of body dissatisfaction or body image importance.
 These findings are discussed in relation to past studies of White and Black girls.

 Men Engaged in Violence